tookayclass/2000-class-association.github.io/README.md

 - The `CNAME` file contains the domain name this website responds to.
 DNS settings must be configured as documented (see [Using a custom domain with GitHub Pages][domain]).

+- To test the website on your own (Windows 10) computer, install Docker, clone the repository and run the script `run.ps1` in PowerShell.
+Then open a webbrowser and load the website using the URL `http://localhost:4000/`.

+- To build the website and verify that all pages are valid HTML5 run the script `validate.ps1`.

 ## Terms and conditions